We're looking for work to exhibit or present in the Babylon ARTS space for 2022 and beyond.

-We welcome submissions for both solo exhibitions or group shows at our beautiful riverside contemporary art gallery.
-If you are an artist living or working in the region (and beyond), with a body of work you wish to exhibit, we want to hear from you!
+We welcome submissions for both solo exhibitions or group shows.
+If you are a professional artist (or group) with a body of work you wish to exhibit, we want to hear from you!

 We welcome applications from both established and emerging artists and groups.
 Please note that due to our resources we cannot take ‘on spec’ applications but need to have formal submissions accompanied with the information below.